mimipaskova/ASI/README.md

 # ASI
-Presentation of Analysis of software requirements
+Presentation of Analysis of software requirements, which is made with impress.js